holepunchto/jsonrpc-mux/readme.md

 ##### `opts` `<Object>`

 * `signal` -  An `AbortController` signal.
 The `channel.request` method will throw on abort.
+* `timeout` -  Milliseconds.
+Self-abort after given timeout.
+Default `650`.

 ### `channel.notify(method, params})`

 Make a JSONRPC 2.0 Notification.
 Call an RPC method fire-and-forget style.

+If an invalid method is requested or the request stalls for any reason this will be silently ignored due to fire-and-forget behaviour.

 #### Arguments